Derastephh/Real-Estate/README.md

 # RealEstate Smart Contract

 A simple real estate decentralized application (dApp) built with Solidity.
-Users can rent different types of apartments (Studio, One-Bedroom, Two-Bedroom) using Ether, and the contract tracks available, rented, and total apartments.
+Users can rent different types of apartments (Studio, One-Bedroom, Two-Bedroom) using ETH, and the contract tracks available, rented, and total apartments.
 The contract also allows the owner to pause renting, add/remove apartments, and manage active rentals.

 ---